latest nhpb_banner 1__compressed2

 • Shepherds of Love Ministries Inc., Edmond, Oklahoma (405) 348-5195

-Find renters assistance in OKC.
+Find help for rent and tenant assistance programs in OKC.
 There are several non-profit organizations, churches, and programs that focus on offering funds for paying security deposits, transitional housing and also rental assistance.
 While most of the programs are for a crisis or emergency, they may have funds for ongoing payment too.
-Find a listing of non-profit rent assistance agencies.
+Find a listing of Oklahoma County rent assistance programs.

 Financial assistance for water bills - While the amount of aid available is limited, qualified low income families who are faced with a crisis may be able to receive monetary assistance for paying water expenses.
 Another option is a payment plan.
 Learn more on Oklahoma City water bill assistance.